Donald N. Bersoff, PhD, JD

 - To ensure that psychologists are in the forefront in providing services to military personnel, veterans and their families, as well as military members who have been sexually harassed in the service.

 - To stimulate more diversity by identifying innovative doctoral programs that have admitted students from diverse cultures.
-Call for Nominations now open for the Bersoff Presidential Award to Multicultural Programs.
+Learn more about the Bersoff Presidential Award to Multicultural Programs.

 - To advance the creation, communication and application of psychological knowledge to benefit society and improve people’s lives by attracting and retaining academicians and scientists as members.